jasonlewis/enhanced-router/README.md

 That's it.
 You now have some enhanced functionality available to your routes.

-## Usage
+## Features

-### Route Groups

-Enhanced Router attempts to make route groups more consistent with that of an actual route.
-The following functionality is available to your route groups.

-- Set `where` requirements on prefixes and domains.
+- Set `where` requirements on route group prefixes and domains.
-- Use the `before` and `after` methods to apply filters to an entire group.
+- Use the `before` and `after` methods to apply filters to an entire route group.
+- Set filters to run on an HTTP verb or an array of HTTP verbs.

+## Using Enhanced Router

+Once you have the package installed and the service provider in your `providers` key you can begin using the features right away.

-#### Route Group Prefixes
+### Route Group Prefixes

+Using the Laravel 4 router there is no way to set a requirement on a prefix.
+What this means is that prefixes themselves are hard-coded.
+There are a number of real-world scenarios where being able to use variable prefixes is very useful.

-Let's say you're building an application that has localization support and you're currently prefixing all your routes with something like this.
+Let's say you're building an application that has localization support and you're currently prefixing all your routes with the locale.

 ```php
 Route::get('{locale}/about', function($locale)